alex1ozr/LearnDotNet/Interviews/Questions.DotNet_en.md

 2. Difference from multithreading
 3. What is a synchronization context?
 Where is it used?
 4. Why is it prohibited to await in lock/Singleton?
+5. What is the difference between Task and Thread?
-5. async await best practices
+6. async await best practices
    - [David Fowler](https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md)
+7. Why is ConfigureAwait() needed and is there a need to use it in ASP.NET Core?
+8. What is the difference between ConfigureAwait(true) and ConfigureAwait(false)?
+In the context of finite state machines, where does the execution return?

 ### Data structures and Algorithms
 1. Dictionary and HashTable - what for?